cat churchcrm-sqli-cve-2025-67877.md

 Overview

-CVE-2025-67877 is a high severity SQL Injection vulnerability discovered in the open-source church management system ChurchCRM.
+CVE-2025-67877 is a high-severity SQL Injection vulnerability discovered in the open-source church management system ChurchCRM.
 This issue stems from improper handling of user input in the application’s codebase, allowing an attacker to inject arbitrary SQL into database queries and exfiltrate sensitive data.

 Target and Context